Mark J. Downey, MD & Alex Cotter, MD

 Not all neck, mid or lower back pain is related to degenerative disc disease, disc bulging and nerve injury.
 While trying to diagnose the source of your back pain, Dr. Downey and Dr. Cotter will often look to the facet joint as the potential source of your pain.

 In many cases of falls or car accidents, trauma can cause loading injury and inflammation in the facet joints of the spine.
 These small stabilizing joints found along the bilateral posterior column of the spine can develop arthritis and degenerative spurring (spondylosis) no different than the larger joints of the body.

 Although degenerative arthritis is a chronic condition, the facet joints often respond quite favorably to a small focal dose of steroid placed under fluoroscopic (X-ray) guidance within the joints.
-While under mild to moderate sedation, Dr. Downey can place this medication up to 3 levels within the cervical, thoracic or lumbar spine.
+While under mild to moderate sedation, Dr. Downey and Dr. Cotter can place this medication up to 3 levels within the cervical, thoracic or lumbar spine.
 In some cases, the bilateral joints on both sides of the spine can be targeted.

 The facet joint injections serve a therapeutic and diagnostic role in your care.
-When your pain symptoms improve following these injections, Dr. Downey is able to create a better long-term treatment plan for management of your condition.
+When your pain symptoms improve following these injections, SpineGroup Alabama is able to create a better long-term treatment plan for management of your condition.
 In many cases of acute facet injury, the steroid injection can eliminate your pain for several months to years.
 In other cases of more severe arthritis, the joint injections may only last for 3-4 months.